pmq20/node-packer/node/doc/api/http.md

 It is good practice, to [`destroy()`][] an `Agent` instance when it is no longer in use, because unused sockets consume OS resources.

-Sockets are removed from an agent's pool when the socket emits either a `'close'` event or an `'agentRemove'` event.
-When intending to keep one HTTP request open for a long time without keeping it in the pool, something like the following may be done:
+Sockets are removed from an agent when the socket emits either a `'close'` event or an `'agentRemove'` event.
+When intending to keep one HTTP request open for a long time without keeping it in the agent, something like the following may be done:

 ```js